Novalnet-AG/novalnet-xtcommerce-payment-integration/README.md

 ## License
 See our License Agreement at: https://www.novalnet.de/payment-plugins/kostenlos/lizenz
 ## Documentation & Support
-For more information about the Novalnet Payment Plugin for xt:Commerce and prizing, please get in touch with us: sales@novalnet.de or +49 89 9230683-20<br>
+For more information about the Novalnet Payment Plugin for xt:Commerce, please get in touch with us: sales@novalnet.de or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG) <br>